HammerMuseum/hammer-datastore/docs/test-plans/video-endpoint-170053908.md

 ## Requirements to test
 - A local setup of the `hammer-datastore` repository with a database attached (follow the [getting started](../getting-started.md) guide to ensure your setup is complete)
-- Any setup to allow the tester to make API POST requests e.g curl.
+- Any setup to allow the tester to make API POST requests e.g cURL or Postman.
-- **Equally, using [Postman](https://www.getpostman.com/) to test the endpoints is very reliable and recommended**.

 ## Test Plan
 - Using the documentation available in the repository, make an authenticated POST request to the datastore, adding a new video.